Aishwarya55/zendesk-coding-challenge/README.md

 The data for the application is fetched using mock server written using `miragejs`.
 The mocked data will be used in all three modes: development, test and production.
 The mock server is available in the file `mock-server.js`

 ## Application in Development mode
 The entire application is dockerized.
-Hence navigating to the project directory (where the `Dockerfile` is located and contains the `src` directory) and running `docker compose up dev` will run the docker container in development mode accessible from `http://localhost:3000`
+Hence navigating to the project directory (where the `Dockerfile` is located and contains the `src` directory) and running `docker-compose up dev` will run the docker container in development mode accessible from `http://localhost:3000`

-Note: Run `docker compose stop` to stop the docker containers.
+Note: Run `docker-compose stop` to stop the docker containers.

 ## Application in Production mode
 The application build is dockerized to run on nginx.
-Hence navigating to the project directory (where the `Dockerfile` is located and contains the `src` directory) and  running `docker compose up prod` will run the docker container on nginx and the application will be acessible from `http://localhost:80`
+Hence navigating to the project directory (where the `Dockerfile` is located and contains the `src` directory) and  running `docker-compose up prod` will run the docker container on nginx and the application will be acessible from `http://localhost:80`

-Note: Run `docker compose stop` to stop the docker containers.
+Note: Run `docker-compose stop` to stop the docker containers.

 ## Testing the Application

 ### Running the tests
 Units Tests are written for each of the testable components in the application using `Jest` and `Enzyme`.

 The test scripts are also dockerized.
-Hence running `docker compose up test` will run all the test scripts.
+Hence running `docker-compose up test` will run all the test scripts.

-Note: Run `docker compose stop` to stop the docker containers.
+Note: Run `docker-compose stop` to stop the docker containers.

 ### Structuring of unit tests